If you want to give notice to end your council tenancy, you must complete a Notice to Quit form.

 • arrange an inspection of your home to check its condition and identify any repairs you need to make

-• arrange viewings for new tenants
+• arrange viewings for prospective new tenants

 Before your tenancy ends, you must: